CHILD SAFETY RESEARCH AT CIRP

 As a CHOP Frontier Program, the Minds Matter Concussion Research Program seeks to learn from every child that we care for and rapidly translate cutting-edge research to improve the diagnosis and treatment of concussion to optimize individual outcomes.

-The CIRP team is working to reduce the frequency and severity of teen crashes by conducting rigorous research to both analyze factors associated with teen crashes and to develop interventions to improve skill acquisition and training, promote safe driving behaviors, and comply with GDL.
+The CIRP team is working to reduce the frequency and severity of teen crashes by conducting rigorous research to both analyze factors associated with young driver crashes and to develop solutions to improve skill acquisition and training and promote safe driving behaviors.

 Traumatic Stress